-The course takes roughly 6-12 months and requires approx 10 hours of study per week.
-The majority is based online, there are 2 single week face-to-face blocks in either Sydney, Melbourne or the Gold Coast and WA – with more locations being added.
+The course takes roughly 12-18 months and requires approx 10 hours of study per week.
+The majority is based online, there is one week of face-to-face clinical workshops in either Sydney, Melbourne, the Gold Coast and WA – with more locations being added.

-The Certificate IV in Health Care is an entry level paramedical course and provides you the skills you need to work in a wide range of support roles.
+The Certificate IV in Health Care is an entry level paramedical training course and provides you the skills you need to work in a wide range of support roles within the private sector.

-Our practicals begin at the start of every month and intakes vary depending upon how many students we have on at any one time.
-We like to ensure we maintain a student tutor ratio that allows the maximum amount of contact hours for each student.
+Clinical workshops begin at the start of every month and intakes vary depending upon how many students are enrolling.
+The College likes to ensure they maintain a student tutor ratio that allows the maximum amount of contact hours for each student.